espnet3.systems.base.inference_runner.InferenceRunner

 static forward(idx, dataset=None, model=None, **kwargs)

-Run inference for one dataset item and return output dict.
+Run inference for one or more dataset items and return output dict(s).

 - Parameters:

-- idx – Integer index into the dataset.
+- idx – Integer index or an iterable of integer indices into the dataset.

 - dataset – Dataset providing inference entries.